UPDATED: April 13, 2020

 I love all dogs and do not discriminate based on size.
-However, it is a fact that there are differences between small dogs and big dogs.
-Some of these differences become apparent when you are hiking or backpacking with your small dog.
+However, it’s a fact that there are differences between small dogs and big dogs.

 Advantages of Hiking with Small Dogs

 1) It’s easier to avoid tense confrontations with other dogs on the trail

 Although dogs of all sizes should be socialized and trained to greet other dogs in a friendly manner, you don’t know what kind of training random dogs on the trail have had.

 You also don’t know their history with other dogs and people.
 Maybe they have just had a bad encounter and are on edge.

 In addition, most dogs consider a narrow trail a “confined space”, and it’s not uncommon for them to feel nervous, and act out, when they feel “cornered”.